PUBLIC SECTOR BARGAINING UPDATE 1

-Component conventions were held throughout the Fall of 2015 and into the New Year.
+Component conventions were held and bargaining teams were selected.
 Component conventions are where bargaining teams are elected, resolutions are discussed, debated and voted on, and the strategy and goals of the component are laid out for the coming years.
 It is the component that democratically determines the issues and priorities that will be brought forward at the bargaining table.

-In addition, delegates at these conventions elected their Negotiating Teams.
+In addition, delegates at these conventions elected your Bargaining Teams.
 The Teams negotiate with the employer on the members’ behalf.

-In the coming months, your respective Negotiating Teams will meet with Negotiating Teams put in place to represent Government, Boards, and Agencies.
-Similar to our Negotiating Teams, the Employers’ teams will bring forward issues that they believe should be changed within contracts.
+Like our Bargaining Teams, the Employers’ teams will bring forward issues that they believe should be changed within contracts.
 The process of negotiating will go on until both parties can agree on the terms of a new contract.
 This is referred to as a tentative agreement.
 It is tentative until members in each Component vote on the proposed contract.

 If bargaining reaches an impasse – where both sides can’t reach a tentative agreement at the bargaining table – a conciliator is normally brought in to help both sides reach an agreement.

-At the end of the bargaining process, the ability to accept or reject a contract is decided by the members via secret ballot voting.
+At the end of the bargaining process, the ability to accept or reject a contract is decided by you, the members of NAPE, via secret ballot voting.
 Every member has the right to vote on the agreement.

-While the current economic situation of the province makes for a challenging environment for this round of public sector bargaining, we will approach public sector bargaining with a spirit of openness and the desire to reach an agreement and hope the newly elected Liberal government will do the same.
-At this stage, the Liberal government and Premier Dwight Ball have exhibited a positive and collegial approach to bargaining.
+We will approach public sector bargaining with a spirit of openness and the desire to reach a fair agreement.
+We hope the Furey government will do the same.
+At this stage, Finance Minister Siobhan Coady has exhibited a positive and collegial approach to bargaining.
 We are hopeful that this tone continues in the weeks and months ahead.

-Our message to government and the employers that will be involved in public sector bargaining — NAPE will come to the table to bargain fairly, respectfully, and collaboratively, but we will not come to the table with our benefits and rights that we’ve fought for decades to attain up for the taking.
+Our message to government and the employers that will be involved in public sector bargaining is clear — NAPE will come to the table to bargain fairly, respectfully, and collaboratively, but we will not come to the table with the benefits and rights that we’ve fought for decades to attain up for the taking.

 DEFENCE FUND – PROTECTION AND DETERRENCE